Vuyaa/Mushrooms/README.md

 <h1>Pokedex app</h1>
-<p>Pokedex app lists all the "generation 1" pokemons with their attributes such as height and types, it also renders a image of the pokemon.</p>
+<p>Pokedex app lists all the "generation 1" pokemons with their attributes such as height and types, it also renders an image of the pokemon.</p>

 <h3>Styling</h3>
 <p>Design was inspired by the pokemons themselves, using the color of the "pokeball" for the heading and the background ,and the buttons were designed using the colors from the logo "pokemon".</p>